What is your cookieless solution and how does it work?

 - Historical booking data: This refers to the offline sales data (e.g. call-centre, travel agent, walk-ins) that you have lying around in your CRM.
 We’ll ingest this data directly into the Sojern platform and use it to enhance your campaign performance.

 How will Sojern be able to identify travel intent from in-market travelers with this cookieless solution?

 In the cookieless world, travel intent data will still come from our large pool of data partners and Sojern traveler profiles – although in the future, it will be facilitated through the collection of hashed email, first party cookie IDs and historical booking data ingestion.
-In addition to this, our upper-funnel prospecting tactics to identify your best customers will be supercharged through our machine-learning lookalike audiences and cohort solutions.
+In addition to this, our upper-funnel prospecting tactics to identify your best customers will be supercharged through our AI powered audiences and cohort solutions.

 What differentiates your solution from others in the marketplace?

 Come 2024, you are going to need reliable solutions that can help you navigate this cookieless world.
 Because Sojern has remained exclusively focused on the travel space for over a decade, we’ve amassed in excess of 350 million traveler profiles, not to mention 1000’s of data partners who provide us with travel intent signals.

 When you combine that with our ready-to-go cookieless technology and our strict adherence to global data privacy regulations, you’ll find that Sojern is uniquely positioned to help travel advertisers ensure the continuity of their high-performing, multi-channel campaigns to in-market travelers the moment Google flips that cookieless switch.

 Display, Native, Video, CTV, Facebook & Instagram, Metasearch and SEM.
 Essentially all logged in environments.

 How will retargeting work with these cookieless solutions?

 Retargeting in a cookieless world will be made possible with hashed emails through two different methods: